 • Participates in individual and group supervision.

-• Conducts initial assessments in order further determine the client’s suitability to our service and or/ direct them to a more suitable service.
+• Conducts initial assessments in order to further determine the client’s suitability to our service and or/ direct them to a more suitable service.

-Experience as a Child and adolescent Psychologist
+Experience as a Child and Adolescent Psychologist

 One of Tamara’s main speciality is working with children and she has a vast amount of experience working with children and adolescents ages 3-18.
 Her work includes supporting young people with their psychological health, behavioural and emotional well-being needs.
 She has also worked with young people who are at risk of self-harm and/or suicidal behaviour.
-Tamara has worked for both for the NHS (in IAPT with adults and CAMHS with children) and has experience working in public and private sectors.
+Tamara has worked both for the NHS (in IAPT with adults and CAMHS with children) and has experience working in public and private sectors.